ricomariani/CG-SQL-author/docs/user_guide/11_previous_schema_validation.md

+---
+title: "Chapter 11: Previous Schema Validation"
+weight: 11
+---
 <!---
 -- Copyright (c) Meta Platforms, Inc. and affiliates.
 --
 -- This source code is licensed under the MIT license found in the -- LICENSE file in the root directory of this source tree.
 -->
-## Chapter 11: Previous Schema Validation

 As we saw in the previous chapter, CQL includes powerful schema management tools for creating automatic upgrade scripts for your databases.